scot-taylor-ibm/compare-comply/getting-started.md

 Additionally, each object in the `types` and `categories` arrays includes a `provenance_ids` array.
 The values listed in the `provenance_ids` array are hashed values that you can send to IBM to provide feedback or receive support about the part of the analysis associated with the element.

-**Note**: Some sentences do not fall under any type or category, in which case the service returns the `types` and `categories` arrays as empty objects.
+Some sentences do not fall under any type or category, in which case the service returns the `types` and `categories` arrays as empty objects.
+{: note}

-**Note:** Some sentences cover multiple topics, in which case the service returns multiple sets of `types` and `categories` objects.
+Some sentences cover multiple topics, in which case the service returns multiple sets of `types` and `categories` objects.
+{: note}

-**Note**: Some sentences do not contain any identifiable attributes, in which case the service returns the `attributes` array as empty objects.
+Some sentences do not contain any identifiable attributes, in which case the service returns the `attributes` array as empty objects.
+{: note}

 ### Tables
 {: tables}